axesup/combate/Start-a-New-Level.md

 ## Add the Tasks List

-If you want to make a level that can be released as part of the Code Combat campaign, you should go to the "Settings" tab, then click the "+" button at the bottom of the settings, and add the "Tasks" property.
+If you want to make a level that can be released as part of the Code Combat campaign, you should go to the "Tasks" tab.

 This will give you a list of tasks you should be sure to do while making your level to get it ready for release!